 Arun K. Varshneya

-Arun and his wife Darshana have three daughters: Pooja, Kajal and Rupal.
-Together, they endowed the annual “Darshana and Arun Varshneya Frontiers of Glass” lectures at the Society.
-Arun enjoys singing Hindi songs and collecting stamps.
+Arun and his wife Darshana and their three daughters, Pooja, Kajal and Rupal, have endowed the annual “Darshana and Arun Varshneya Frontiers of Glass” lectures at the Society.